What's My Line?: Original CBS series (1950–1967)

-Produced by Mark Goodson and Bill Todman for CBS, the show was initially called Occupation Unknown before deciding on the name What's My Line?
+Produced by Mark Goodson and Bill Todman for CBS, the show was initially called Occupation Unknown before deciding on the name What's My Line?.
 The original series, which was usually broadcast live, debuted on Thursday, February 2, 1950, at 8:00 p.m.
 ET.
 After airing alternate Wednesdays, then alternate Thursdays, finally on October 1, 1950, it had settled into its weekly Sunday 10:30 p.m.
 ET slot where it would remain until the end of its network run on September 3, 1967.

-Starting in July 1959 and continuing for 8 straight years, until July 1967, the show would occasionally record episodes onto quadruplex videotape for playback at a future date.
+Starting in July 1959, and continuing until July 1967, the show would occasionally record episodes onto quadruplex videotape for playback at a future date.
 In July 1959, this was state-of-the-art technology.
 At that time, the immediate concern of Mark Goodson and Bill Todman was that John Daly, anchor of the ABC network's nightly newscasts, would be allowed to visit Moscow to cover, in that capacity, a breaking news story.
-While Daly moderated the first live episode after his return from Moscow, he praised his employers’ use of videotape.
+While Daly moderated the first live episode after his return from Moscow, he praised his employers' use of videotape.
 In such instances, cast and crew worked on two episodes consecutively during the same Sunday night: the "taped" one, followed immediately by the "live" one.
-The cast and crew began taking "Summer breaks" from the show in July 1961, through July 1967.
+The cast and crew began taking "summer breaks" from the show in July 1961, through July 1967.
 The closing credits of each prerecorded episode included an acknowledgment of the prerecorded status by the offscreen announcer.